trussworks/terraform-aws-ou-scp/README.md

 Supports two main use cases:

-* Combines multiple Service Control Policies (SCP) statements based on the policies defined in [`terraform-aws-org-scp`](https://github.com/trussworks/terraform-aws-org-scp).
-Creating a single policy allows more than 5 policies to be be applied to a single Organizational Unit (OU).
+* Combines multiple Service Control Policy (SCP) statements based on the policies defined in [`terraform-aws-org-scp`](https://github.com/trussworks/terraform-aws-org-scp).
+Combining multiple policy statements into a single policy allows more than 5 policies to be be applied to a single Organizational Unit (OU).
 * Alternatively, creates a "Deny All Access" Service Control Policy.

+ Alternatively, enables creation of a "Deny All Access" Service Control Policy.

 Policy options (listed by `sid`) are: